Preparing an Application for Release

 The LLVM Optimizing Compiler will create smaller and faster compiled code and convert AOT-compiled assemblies into native code, but at the expense of slower build times.
 The LLVM compiler is disabled by default.
 To use the LLVM compiler, the AOT Compilation option must first be enabled (on the Packaging Properties page).

-The LLVM Optimizing Compiler option requires a Business license.
+The LLVM Optimizing Compiler option requires an Enterprise license.

 Set Packaging Properties